komanton/dicty/README.md

 Translates your voice into native keyboard symbols in any typing context.

-Extremely useful for tablets without keyboard.
+Extremely useful for laptops with detachable keyboard in tablet mode.

 Supports dictation with punctuation.